 …Keep These In Mind

-When someone pushes you are going to want to take step backwards.
-You do not want to actually move your energy backwards, in fact you want to project your energy forward.
+When someone pushes you are going to want to take a step backward.
+You do not want to actually move your energy backward, in fact, you want to project your energy forward.

 Dealing With A Push With The Outside Outside Technique